 We are potentially exposed to foreign currency fluctuations affecting net investments, transactions and earnings denominated in foreign currencies.
 We selectively hedge the potential effect of these foreign currency fluctuations by entering into foreign currency exchange contracts.
-As of February 28, 2018, the maximum time frame for our foreign exchange forward contracts is 9 months.
+As of May 31, 2018, the maximum time frame for our foreign exchange forward contracts is 12 months.

 Contracts which are designated as hedges of anticipated purchases denominated in a foreign currency (generally purchases of raw materials in U.S. dollars by operating units outside the U.S.) are considered cash flow hedges.
 From time to time, we enter into fair value foreign currency exchange contracts to manage exposure to currency fluctuations in certain intercompany loans between subsidiaries.
-At February 28, 2018, the notional value of these contracts was \$312.3 million.
-During the three months ended February 28, 2018 and 2017, we recognized losses of \$2.2 million and \$2.7 million, respectively, on the change in fair value of these contracts, which was offset by gains of \$2.0 million and \$2.5 million, respectively, on the change in the currency component of the underlying loans.
+At May 31, 2018, the notional value of these contracts was \$361.7 million.
+During the three months ended May 31, 2018 and 2017, we recognized (losses) gains of \$(0.4) million and \$5.0 million, respectively, on the change in fair value of these contracts and gains (losses) of \$0.2 million and \$(5.4) million, respectively, on the change in the currency component of the underlying loans.
+During the six months ended May 31, 2018 and 2017, we recognized (losses) gains of \$(2.6) million and \$2.3 million, respectively, on the change in fair value of these contracts and gains (losses) of \$2.2 million and \$(2.9) million, respectively, on the change in the currency component of the underlying loans.
 Both the gains and the losses were recognized in our consolidated income statement as other income, net.

 We finance a portion of our operations with both fixed and variable rate debt instruments, principally commercial paper, notes and bank loans.
 We utilize interest rate swap agreements to minimize worldwide financing costs and achieve a desired mix of variable and fixed rate debt.
-As of February 28, 2018, we have \$100 million notional value of interest rate swap contracts outstanding which expire in November 2025.
+As of May 31, 2018, we have \$100 million notional value of interest rate swap contracts outstanding which expire in November 2025.
 We receive interest at 3.25% and pay a variable rate of interest based on three-month LIBOR plus 1.22%.
 These swaps are designated as fair value hedges of the changes in fair value of \$100 million of the \$250 million 3.25% medium-term notes due 2025.
 Any realized gain or loss on these swaps was offset by a corresponding increase or decrease of the value of the hedged debt.
 Hedge ineffectiveness was not material.